 It is commonly used as part of induction and onboarding, providing a foundation rather than a complete picture.
 It is often used for compliance refreshers, where the aim is reinforcement rather than deep learning.

-Many teams use it as pre work or follow up around workshops, programmes, or events.
-Others use it as a gap filler when custom content is not justified, not ready, or not required for a particular need.
+Many teams use it as pre-work or follow-up around workshops, programmes, or events.
+Others use it as a solution when custom content is not justified, not ready, or not required for a particular need.
+Using off the shelf to support a custom project is often overlooked.
+If your custom project is overrunning or is likely to be a long-term project, off the shelf can be a great gap solution until it is ready.

 It also plays a role in performance support, particularly when content is short and accessible at the point of need.
 In larger organisations, it provides consistency across teams, locations, and languages, especially when L&D teams are small and expectations are high.